timarkh/tsakorpus/README.md

 Tsakorpus was tested on Windows and Ubuntu.
 Its dependencies are the following:

-* elasticsearch 7.x (tested on 7.10)
+* elasticsearch 7.x (tested on 7.6 and 7.10)
 * python >= 3.5
 * python modules: elasticsearch 7.x, flask, lxml, ijson, Flask-Babel, xlsxwriter (you can use requirements.txt)
 * for converting media-aligned corpora: ffmpeg
-* it is recommended to deploy tsakorpus through apache2 with wsgi
+* it is recommended to deploy tsakorpus through apache2 with wsgi or nginx

 Please note that right now, a somewhat outdated version of Elasticsearch is required.
 I am going to switch to Elasticsearch 7 by the end of 2020.